Matt-Wilshaw/gymflex/TESTING.md

 **Results:**
-- GymFlex consistently scored above 90 in all categories on both local and production builds.
+- GymFlex scored 55 for Performance, 84 for Accessibility, and 100 for Best Practices in the latest Lighthouse audit.
-- All critical accessibility and performance issues were addressed prior to deployment.
+- All critical accessibility and best practices issues were addressed prior to deployment.
-- Any remaining minor recommendations are tracked for future improvement.
+- Performance improvements are ongoing, and any remaining recommendations are tracked for future updates.

 **Example Lighthouse Report:**